OpenJelly/jellycuts-support/README.md

 # Jellycuts Support
-This extension allows you to use the Jelly language and connect directly into the Jellycuts iOS app.
+This extension allows you to use the Jelly language and connect directly into the Jellycuts iOS app.s

 ## Jelly language support
 ### Features